B-Alvin-A/node-cli-file-management-tool/README.md

 2. file2.txt

 Enter the number of the file to select (1-2): 2
-Enter the new file name for file2.txt (press Enter to keep the current name): newFile.txt
+Enter the new file name for file2.txt (press Enter to keep the current name): newFile

 file2.txt has been renamed to newFile.txt